What’s your favourite colour?

 - Hanging Quilt Tabs – just what you need for your smaller quilt projects.

-In case you want to make a similar version, here’s a round-up of all the materials I used to bring this Modern Aztec Mini Coral version to life:
+To make a similar version, here’s a round-up of all the materials I used to bring this Modern Aztec Mini Coral version to life:

 - Modern Aztec Quilt Pattern – mini wall hanging size